dashbitco/nimble_publisher/README.md

   * `:parser` - custom module with a `parse/2` function that receives the file path and content as params.
 See [Custom parser](#custom-parser) for more details.

+  * `:markdown_parser` - custom module with a `parse/1` function that receives the
+    body of the markdown file as a param.
+See [Custom markdown parser](#custom-markdown-parser) for more details.

 ## Examples

 Let's see a complete example.
 First add `nimble_publisher` with